Pompeii is an ancient city close to Naples in the Campania region of Italy and is an ideal day trip from Rome.

 This is a more comfortable and convenient option, but it’s also more expensive than the train and can take longer due to traffic.

 Travelling by car

-If you’re comfortable driving in Italy, you can rent a car and drive from Rome to Pompeii.
+If you’re comfortable driving in Italy, rent a car from Rome to Pompeii.

 The journey takes around 2-3 hours, depending on traffic.

 Remember that Italian driving can be challenging for those not used to it, and you’ll need to arrange parking when you arrive in Pompeii.

 Many companies offer day tours from Rome to Pompeii.